Firefox: Localizations

+Firefox is a widely localized web browser.
+Mozilla uses the in-house Pontoon localization platform.
+The first official release in November 2004 was available in 24 different languages and for 28 locales.
+In 2019, Mozilla released Project Fluent a localization system that allows translators to be more flexible with their translation than to be constrained in one-to-one translation of strings.
+As of November 2025, the supported versions of Firefox are available in 97 locales (88 languages).

 Platform availability

-The desktop version of Firefox is available and supports Microsoft Windows, macOS, and Linux, while Firefox for Android is available for Android (formerly Firefox for mobile, it also ran on Maemo, MeeGo and Firefox OS) and Firefox for iOS is available for iOS.
-Smartphones that support Linux but don't support Android or iOS apps can also run Firefox in its desktop version, for example using postmarketOS.
+There are desktop versions of Firefox for Microsoft Windows, macOS, and Linux, while Firefox for Android is available for Android (formerly Firefox for mobile, it also ran on Maemo, MeeGo, and Firefox OS) and Firefox for iOS is available for iOS.
+Smartphones that support Linux but not Android, or iOS apps can also run Firefox in its desktop version, for example using postmarketOS, Mobian or Ubuntu Touch.

 Firefox source code may be compiled for various operating systems; however, officially distributed binaries are provided for the following:

 Microsoft Windows

-Firefox 1.0 was released for Windows 9x, as well as Windows NT 4.0 and later.
+Firefox 1.0 was released for Windows 95, as well as Windows NT 4.0 or later.
 Some users reported the 1.x builds were operable (but not installable) on Windows NT 3.51.

 The version 42.0 release includes the first x64 build.
-It requires Windows 7 and Server 2008 R2.
+It required Windows 7 or Server 2008 R2.
 Starting from version 49.0, Firefox for Windows requires and uses the SSE2 instruction set.

 In September 2013, Mozilla released a Metro-style version of Firefox, optimized for touchscreen use, on the "Aurora" release channel.
 However, on March 14, 2014, Mozilla cancelled the project because of a lack of user adoption.

-In April 2017, users of Firefox 52.0.2 on Windows XP, Windows Vista, Windows Server 2003 and Windows Server 2008 who had automatic updates enabled were migrated to Firefox 52 ESR.
-Support for these operating systems ended in June 2018.
+In March 2017, Firefox 52 ESR, the last version of the browser for Windows XP and Windows Vista, was released.
+Support for Firefox 52 ESR ended in June 2018.

 Traditionally, installing the Windows version of Firefox entails visiting the Firefox website and downloading an installer package, depending on the desired localization and system architecture.
 In November 2021, Mozilla made Firefox available on Microsoft Store.
 The Store-distributed package does not interfere with the traditional installation.

+The last version of Firefox for Windows 7 and 8 is Firefox 115 ESR, which was released in July 2023.
+Its end-of-life was initially planned to be in October 2024, however in July 2024, a Mozilla employee announced in a comment on Reddit that the company consider extending the support beyond the initial date, the duration of that extension being yet to be defined.
+In September 2024, the extension was announced for an initial period of six months.
+In the release calendar page, a note states that Mozilla will re-evaluate the situation in early 2025 to see if another extension will be needed or not and statute about 115 ESR end-of-life then.
+This extension has been renewed two more times, on February 18, 2025, and on September 3, 2025, for six additional months each time, which led the end-of-life date to March 2026.